Mookgol/Mookgol/README.md

 # Hi there my name is Mookgo Lebaka

 # About Me
-As a Junior Software Developer and Digital illustrator, I possess an impressive arsenal of skills in React, JavaScript, Css and Html.
+I am a Junior Software Developer Intern and Digital illustrator, I possess an impressive arsenal of skills in React, JavaScript, Css and Html.
 I excel in designing and maintaining responsive websites that offer a smooth user experience.
 I am also a team player who thrives in collaborating with cross-functional teams to produce outstanding web applications.